Moving the nation with their kind acts

 He is just one of several public transport workers helping the community get through the Covid-19 pandemic.

-His Malaysian colleague, Madam Jenova Sebastian, 48, who is separated from her family in Malaysia, also rose to the challenge on March 5.
+His Malaysian colleague, Madam Jenova Sebastian, 48, who is separated from her family across the Causeway, also rose to the challenge on March 5.

 As she was about to turn into Bukit Batok bus interchange for a layover, she saw an elderly man who had fallen off his personal mobility aid (PMA).

 She told her passengers there would be a slight delay, before alighting to help the frail man.
-Three other passengers also alighted and the quartet assisted the elderly back onto his PMA.
+Three passengers also alighted and the quartet assisted the elderly man back onto his PMA.

-SMRT station operators, Mr Chase Chua, 38, and Mr Aadi Salleh, 50, helped their station cleaners and service ambassadors.
+SMRT station operators Chase Chua, 38, and Aadi Salleh, 50, have helped their station cleaners and service ambassadors.
 Mr Chua bought food vouchers and items for them and visited one cleaner at home to pass the vouchers to her family.

-In March 2020, due to border closure, Malaysian staff were unable to return home.

 Mr Aadi said: "Whenever I give, I get something intangible.
 Maybe happiness, or relationships.
 That is my repayment, I don't expect anything in return."